dsidavis/ROOPWorkshop/README.md

 and there are several other examples and code segments here.

-See [ROOP](https://github.com/duncantl/ROOP) for other discussions.
+See [ROOP](https://github.com/duncantl/ROOP) for other discussions and narrative.